-For example, consider a “move the cursor” intention.
-Let’s say the cursor has 5 degrees of freedom: left, right, up, down, and stop.
-Potential mind/brain signatures would be a cursor’s size and shape, its movement (left, right…), and the perception of a computer screen.
+Now let’s imagine the cursor has 5 degrees of freedom: left, right, up, down, and stop.
+Potential brain signature targets, used to control the cursor’s movement, would be “cursor perception (size and shape),” “cursor movement” (left, right…), and the perception of a computer screen.
 These are predominately signatures of visual perception.
-Goal or thought targets could be “attend to the cursor,” and “move the cursor left.”
-An emotional target state might be “calm and focused.”
+Goal targets might be “attend to the cursor,” and “move the cursor left.”
+An emotional target state might be “feeling calm and focused.”
 And so on.

-Brain signal noise would also mirror that of the mind.
-Noise would include emotions such as momentary success or failure, strong desire; the meaning of the task — i.e. why the user wants to move the cursor in a given context; environmental/social settings of lab, work, or home; and life context such as a job promotion, relocation, or loss of a loved one.
+Brain signal noise would also mirror her state of mind and active memory.
+Potential noise would include emotions associated with success or failure, strong desire, fatigue, frustration, and the meaning of the task.
+The latter would include why the user wants to move the cursor in a given context: environmental/social settings of lab, work, or home; and life context such as a job promotion, relocation, or loss of a loved one.

 In short, user state of mind, brain signal, and state of memory activation are one and the same.
 A brain signal target = a set of general memories.
 Brain signal targets are optimally defined as a state of mind within a particular environmental/social/life experience/task context.
 To the extent this memory set is accurately defined, connected, and weighted, it represents a tool for enhancing BCI design, testing, learning, and everyday use.